UnlyEd/next-right-now/docs/guides/analytics/remove-amplitude.md

 nav_order: 30
 ---

-## How to remove Amplitude
+# How to remove Amplitude

-> You can use other alternative libraries for analytics.
->
-> We've experimented with Google Analytics and were really disappointed by it.
-> Amplitude is much better, both for configuring the events, documenting them and exploit them.
-But it's much more expensive.
+---

 1. Remove the following libraries:
     - [`amplitude-js`](https://www.npmjs.com/package/amplitude-js): Top-level amplitude official lib, used by react-amplitude.